gregrogan/gregrogan.github.io/index.md

         <details><summary>Are complete beginners welcome?</summary><p>Yes.
 I especially enjoy working with complete beginners, late starters and people who already have experience on another instrument.</p></details>
         <details><summary>What styles do you teach?</summary><p>Lessons can cover jazz, pop, rock, funk, blues and some classical music, depending on what you want to play.</p></details>
         <details><summary>Do I need my own instrument?</summary><p>No. I can help arrange hireage if you do not yet have an instrument.</p></details>
+        <details><summary>Can you help me choose an instrument?</summary><p>Absolutely.
+Whether you're buying your first instrument or thinking about an upgrade, I can help you understand the pros and cons of different models, brands and price points.
+I'll explain what you're paying for, what matters most at different stages of learning, and help you choose an instrument that suits your goals and budget.</p></details>
         <details><summary>Can you help me find people to play with?</summary><p>Yes.
 I’m well connected in the Wellington music scene and I’m happy to help introduce students to suitable ensembles and performance opportunities.</p></details>
         <details><summary>Where are lessons held?</summary><p>Lessons are based in Thorndon, Wellington.</p></details>
         <details><summary>Are there performance opportunities?</summary><p>Students can have the option to take part in a supportive house concert near the end of the year.</p></details>